Stochastic versus Deterministic in Stochastic Gradient Descent: Convergence Analysis

-The following is our main result, which shows that the Lipschitz constants $L_i$ for the gradients of $f_i(\mathbf{x})$, $i=1\ldots,n$, in the SG-term $F(\mathbf{x})$ and the Lipschitz constant $L_h$ for the gradient of the DG-term $h(\mathbf{x})$ affect the convergence of the algorithm in distinct ways when applying the mini-batch SGD to \eqref{eq:opt1}.
+The following is our main theorem, which shows that the Lipschitz constants $L_i$ for the gradients of $f_i(\boldsymbol{x})$, $i=1\ldots,n$, in the SG-term $F(\boldsymbol{x})$ and the Lipschitz constant $L_h$ for the gradient of the DG-term $h(\boldsymbol{x})$ affect the algorithm in distinct ways when applying the mini-batch SGD to \eqref{eq:opt1}.

-\begin{theorem} Let $\mathbf{x}^*$ be the minimizer of the problem \eqref{eq:opt1} and $\{\mathbf{x}_k\}_{k=1}^{K+1}$ be the sequence generated by the mini-batch SGD with the step size $\eta$ satisfying
+\begin{theorem} Let $\boldsymbol{x}^*$ be the minimizer of the problem \eqref{eq:opt1} and $\{\boldsymbol{x}_k\}_{k=1}^{K+1}$ be the sequence generated by the mini-batch SGD with the step size $\eta$ satisfying

 Then, the following inequality

 holds, where

 \end{theorem}